Freiburg im Breisgau: Religion

+Christianity

 Freiburg belonged to Austria until 1805 and remained Catholic, although surrounding villages like Haslach, Opfingen, Tiengen, and the surrounding land ruled by the Margrave of Baden became Protestant as a result of the Reformation.
 The city was part of the Diocese of Konstanz until 1821.
 That same year, Freiburg became an episcopal see of the Roman Catholic Archdiocese of Freiburg.
 Due to a dispute between the government of Baden and the Holy See, the archbishop officially took office in 1827.